S0UPernova/sample_app/README.md

 ```
 $ rails test
 ```
-If the test suite passesa, you'll be ready to run the app in a local Server:
+If the test suite passes, you'll be ready to run the app in a local Server:
 ```
 $ rails server
 ```